Top Safety Considerations of Enclosed Parking Garages

 The International Mechanical Code (IMC) and ASHRAE 62.1 both stipulate that garage ventilation systems run continuously during building-occupied hours to a minimum ventilation rate of 0.75 CFM per square foot of parking deck.
 However, these standards can vary based on local jurisdiction.
 For example, the City of Chicago requires 1.0 CFM.

-If the ventilation system uses a carbon monoxide sensor-based, demand-controlled ventilation (DCV) system, then the Continuous Ventilation Rate may be reduced to 0.05 cfm per square foot of parking deck with ability to increase to 0.75 CFM.
+If the ventilation system uses a carbon monoxide sensor-based, demand-controlled ventilation (DCV) system, then the Continuous Ventilation Rate may be reduced to 0.05 cfm per square foot of parking deck with the ability to increase to 0.75 CFM.
 Similarly, this can vary based on local jurisdiction.
 The State of California requires the reduced ventilation rate to be no less than 0.15 CFM.

 While building codes have moved the industry in the right direction, there are common challenges that are not clearly addressed by these standards.
 John Gramke, National Sales Manager of Commercial Car Park Ventilation at Systemair, explains: